Crossed Swords (1954 film): Critical

 The Chicago Daily Tribune said the film "offers very little interest" apart from the photography.

 Filmink magazine wrote "The most frustrating thing about the movie is that it's full of good ideas... but they don’t develop any of them."

 Box office

 Box office reception was disappointing – Flynn later claimed the film was sold "very badly".
 Dorothy Kilgallen later wrote that Flynn's share from the film "amounts to quite a pile of bills" but he never received the money because "they're all Washington-bound to defray his staggering tax debt."

 Legacy

 The experience prompted Flynn to try another production in Italy, the disastrous William Tell.
-Shortly after the shoot Flynn's wife gave birth to a baby girl.